 Because the success of our programs depends on our staff, each instructor is hired personally by the owners, completing an essay application, reference checks, in-person interview, and full background check.

 Introducing... the team that will inspire their inner scientist, engineer or curious mind!

-Curriculum Director and Developer
+Curriculum Director and Instructor

-Kara has a master's degree in education from Loyola Marymount University.
+Kara has a Master's Degree in Education from Loyola Marymount University.
 Since graduating, Kara has taught STEM subjects in multiple grade levels both inside and outside the classroom.
 She is currently the K-5 "STEM specialist" at a charter school in the Los Angeles area.
 Kara is passionate about student learning in robotics and coding, and aims to create a safe space for students to feel empowered to question, explore, create, and innovate.
 She believes that STEM is for everyone, and is committed to guiding students in their lifelong journey to learn.

 Sam is a student from the APP Academy at Pasadena High School (PHS).
 He has been involved in robotics since he received his first LEGO Mindstorms kit at the age of 10.
 He won an Honorable Mention in the 2016 LA County Science Fair for his Robotic Service Dog.
 Sam has spent many hours volunteering in the community as a Sierra Madre Historical Society Docent, Photography Volunteer at the Pasadena Humane Society, and instruction aide at G3 Martial Arts Academy.
 He currently works both at STEM World and the YMCA, and enjoys helping kids with programming and the fundamentals of robotics.